Sam-Clutterbuck/remedicado/docs/sql_database_structure.md

 The Source list only contains 2 values
 - `source_id` - This is the unique id of the source referenced in the remediation table
 - `source_name` - This is the human readable name of the source that should be found in the imported report

+### Accounts
+The Accounts table is purely for storing the user accounts used to access the system

+The accounts table contains 3 values
+- `username` - the username for the user
+- `salt` - the salt to be added to user password
+- `password` - the hashed and salted password